-The most popular color in topaz, the swiss blue topaz is a striking color that is often considered similar to the cornflower blue of a blue sapphire.
+The most popular color in topaz, the swiss blue topaz is a striking color that is often considered similar to the cornflower blue of blue sapphire.
 While it is popular, it is also considerably more expensive than the white or sky blue topaz as it takes 3-4 years of steady treatment to produce the perfect color.

 4. London blue topaz:

-With the longest treatment time of over 5-6 years, the london blue topaz is a sublime color that is as expensive as it is beautiful.
+With the longest treatment time of over 5-6 years, the London blue topaz is a sublime color that is as expensive as it is beautiful.
 This darker hue is as popular as the swiss blue topaz in the lone star cut.

 While blue has become synonymous with topaz, especially the lone star topaz, this hardy stone is available in a rainbow range of interesting colors that support this unusual cut.

-The cut of the lone star topaz is quite unique.
+The cut of the lone star topaz is unique.
 Precise measurements of the angles of the pavilion (bottom part of a cut gemstone) and crown (top part) are required to give the lone star its characteristic appearance.
-The angles of the pavilion are designed in such a manner that any light that falls on it is reflected back to its source (corner reflection), while the rest of the facets let the light from other reflections escape.
-This combination of corner reflection and dull surrounding facets makes the star design appear more prominent and sparkly, and makes it distinctly visible from a distance.
+The angles of the pavilion are designed in such a manner that any light that falls on it is reflected in its source (corner reflection), while the rest of the facets let the light from other reflections escape.
+This combination of corner reflection and dull surrounding facets makes the star design appear more prominent and sparkly and makes it distinctly visible from a distance.

-Detailed specifications of the lone star cut is mentioned in the House Concurrent Resolution #97, which refers to the lone star cut as the official state gemstone cut of Texas.
+Detailed specifications of the lone star cut are mentioned in the House Concurrent Resolution #97, which refers to the lone star cut as the official state gemstone cut of Texas.
 Here is an excerpt from the original document: